 2019/2020: Due to the Covid-19 lockdown regulations the activities as per the business plan could not be executed.
 Provisional concept approval for the activities listed above have been obtained from the transferring department.

 Fire services capacity building grant

-Balance unspent at beginning of the year - 3,003,000 Conditions met - transferred to revenue - (3,003,000) - -
+Conditions met - transferred to revenue - (3,003,000) - -

 To provide financial assistance to municipalities to ensure functional emergency communication, mobilisation systems and fire services.

 Local government financial management support grant